intrepidcs/libicsneo/README.md

 # libicsneo
----
-### Intrepid Control Systems Open Cross-Platform Device Communication API
+### The Intrepid Control Systems Open Cross-Platform Device Communication API

-An open source solution for communicating with Intrepid Control Systems devices.
+An open source solution to integrate Intrepid Control Systems vehicle networking hardware with your application.

 ## Getting Started
----
 There are two major ways to write a new application using libicsneo.
 You can use the C++ interface, which will be compiled with your project and statically linked, or you can use the C interface, which can be either statically or dynamically linked.
 ### Integration with CMake (Static Linking)
 Integrating the library with your current CMake project is extremely easy.